The Complete List of Leaky Gut Symptoms + 4 Step Treatment Guide

-In addition, changes to your intestinal tract changes the intestinal pH which further reduces absorption of certain vitamins and nutrients.
+In addition, changes to your intestinal tract alter the intestinal pH which further reduces absorption of certain vitamins and nutrients.

-Leaky gut frequently results in nutrient deficiencies such as zinc, vitamin B12 and iron.
+Leaky gut frequently results in nutrient deficiencies such as zinc, vitamin B12, and iron (7).

 #6.
 Trouble with digesting certain foods or pain after meals